Westinghouse Electric & Asbestos Exposure

 As a result of the case, Merwitz’s family was awarded $7.25 million in damages, with Westinghouse and six other companies mentioned in the lawsuit held liable.

-In a separate case, Gerald Sylvestre, who operated equipment at a New Hampshire coal plant during the 1960s and 1970s, suffered asbestos exposure and later developed mesothelioma.
+Gerald Sylvestre, who operated equipment at a New Hampshire coal plant during the 1960s and 1970s, suffered asbestos exposure and later developed mesothelioma.

 - Electricians